-Potential benefits expected to result from a moratorium on the issuance of new federal shrimp permits include a reduction in overcapitalization in the fishery and improvements in the economic profitability of shrimp harvesters.
-However, the dynamics of the shrimp fishery and resulting bio-economic conditions are primarily determined by factors largely beyond the control of shrimp harvesters and fishery managers in the Gulf.
+Potential benefits expected to result from a moratorium on the issuance of new federal shrimp permits include a reduction in overcapitalization in the fishery and improvements in the

 Primary determinants of the economic conditions in the industry are environmental conditions, shrimp prices, and fuel prices.
 For annual species such as shrimp, abundance and therefore catch per unit effort are primarily dependent on environmental conditions.
 Fuel prices constitute a key factor in the economic conditions in the fishery because they typically account for a significant portion of shrimp harvesters' total costs.
-Liese (personal communication, February 18, 2015) estimated that between 2006 and 2012 fuel costs accounted for more than 42% of total costs.
+It is estimated that between 2006 and 2012 fuel costs accounted for more than 42% of total costs (C. Liese, Southeast Fisheries Science Center, pers. comm.
+2015).
 Finally, because shrimp prices are determined within a global integrated market, disruptions in the domestic market are mitigated by adjustments in the quantity of imports (and vice versa) without much changes in prices.
 The market integration between the domestic wild-caught shrimp and farmed-raised imported shrimp is discussed in Aasche et al (2012).
 The integration between the domestic, European, and Japanese shrimp markets is discussed in Vinuya (2007).

 The overall economic climate faced by shrimp harvesters has been characterized by a bioeconomic conditions index (BECI) based on three factors: environmental conditions (shrimp abundance), fuel, and shrimp prices (Jones, 2012).
 The BECI provides the average shrimp revenue generated per dollar spent on fuel.
 Therefore, larger BECI values correspond to more favorable bio-economic conditions for shrimp harvesters.
-Between 2006 and 2012, BECI estimates provided by Liese (personal communication, February 18, 2015) range from 2.26 to 2.03.
+Between 2006 and 2012, BECI estimates range from 2.26 to 2.03 (C. Liese, Southeast Fisheries Science Center, pers. comm.
+2015).
 In other terms, in 2012, shrimp harvesters in the Gulf generated \$2.03 in shrimp revenues per dollar spent on fuel.
 The decrease in estimated BECI between 2006 and 2012 suggests that bio-economic conditions have deteriorated since the establishment of the moratorium.
 However, precarious bio-economic conditions have long prevailed in the shrimp industry and have resulted in a significant contraction of the fleet before the establishment of the moratorium.
 For example, Ran et al. (2014) reported that the number of vessels in the shrimp fleet decreased by 18% between 2001 and 2004.
 Therefore, it is not a forgone conclusion that the implementation of a moratorium on shrimp permits is primarily responsible for the ongoing attrition in the number of permits.
 It could only be suggested that, in conjunction with changing bio-economic conditions, the moratorium may have contributed, probably to a very limited extent, to the observed decrease in the number of shrimp permits.